NeuraiProject/neurai-rpc/DEPIN_IMPLEMENTATION_GUIDE_EN.md

 - No parameters: Remove only expired messages (default)
 - `"all"`: Remove ALL messages from the pool
 - `<hours>`: Remove messages older than the specified hours
+- With `scope`: restrict the purge to one section's subtree (owner of the section or of an ancestor required over the gateway; purging a subtree never touches parents or siblings)

 **Examples:**
 ```javascript